 Warning: Do not call out and ordinary plumber or any company that doesn’t carry spare parts or offers no fix no fee.
 They probably have no intention of repairing your Saniflo and are more interested in fitting a new one than trying to repair your existing as it is easier for them.
 We carry the most commonly used spare parts for most Saniflo macerator pumps and prefer to repair rather than replace a Saniflo if possible.
-We are Saniflo repair specialists and offer the best service and advice from our years of experience.
+We are Saniflo Repair Specialists and offer the best service and advice from our years of experience.

-If you’ve got problems with a faulty Saniflo toilet or blocked waste outlet pipes we can help.
+If you’ve got problems with a faulty Saniflo toilet or blocked waste outlet pipe we can help.

 We offer a professional, same-day Saniflo repair service across the top half of London, helping businesses and homeowners with expert Saniflo servicing, to get a free, no-obligation telephone quote,

 We can carry out all types of Saniflo maintenance, cleaning and servicing to fix a range of common problems.

 Noise.
 Saniflo’s humming or buzzing can be caused by jammed macerator or pump blades or a worn-out capacitor, all of which can be fixed apart from a worn-out motor, which means replacing the unit.